EGI-Federation/fedcloud-documentation/source/vmops.rst

 ===========

-The `EGI Application Database (AppDB) <https://appdb.egi.eu/>`_ includes a web GUI for management of Virtual Machines (VMs) on the federated infrastrcutrure.
+The `EGI Application Database (AppDB) <https://appdb.egi.eu/>`_ includes a web GUI for management of Virtual Machines (VMs) on the federated infrastructure.

 This GUI is available for a set of `selected VOs <https://wiki.appdb.egi.eu/main:faq:which_vos_are_supported_by_the_vmops_dashboard>`_
 If your VO is not listed and you are interested in getting support, please